patrykpalej/Real-Estate-Analysis/README.md

 Each mode operates on a different database instance.

-Running the scraper via CLI can be easily automated using e.g. crontab.
+Running the scraper via CLI can be easily automated e.g. using crontab.

 ## Tests
-To run tests in terminal `cd` to `tests/`, set `PYTHONPATH` to `src/` directory and run:
+To run tests in terminal, `cd` to `tests/`, set `PYTHONPATH` to `src/` directory and run:

 `python -m unittest discover`